 It will not, I respectfully submit, be rectified with standardized doses of blue pill shame.
 But that is what happened.

 Case in point, the very first comment to this article contained the following:

 When a woman hits a man and he hits her back, this is not a male-on-female crime; this is reciprocal violence.

 Really?
 Is it not self-defense against a woman’s violence? or justified payback against a female aggressor?

-I am always shocked that even fervent men’s rights proponents still are too pussy-footed.
+I am always shocked that even fervent men’s rights proponents still are too flower-footed.